National Highways Authority of India: New numbering system

 In March 2010, Government of India issued a new list of numbered routes with rationalized and systematic numbering.
-The east–west oriented highways are numbered odd starting from North and increasing towards South e.g., NH 1, NH 3,NH 27 etc. The even numbered routes are, similarly, drawn vertically going north to south, with numbers increasing from eastern to western parts of India e.g., NH 2, NH 6, NH 44 etc.
+The east–west oriented highways are numbered odd starting from North and increasing towards South e.g., NH 1, NH 3, NH 27 etc. The even numbered routes are, similarly, drawn vertically going north to south, with numbers increasing from eastern to western parts of India e.g., NH 2, NH 6, NH 44 etc.

 Initiatives

 National Green Highways Program

-The Ministry of Transport and NHAI launched the green highways program in 2016.
+The Ministry of Road Transport and Highways and NHAI launched the green highways program in 2016.

 Harit Path application

 The National Highways authority of India launched "Harit Path", a mobile application to monitor plantations along National Highways.
 It will also monitor species detail, target achievements and maintenance activities.